cultural-assessment/doc-comments/selection-workflow-framework.md

 <blockquote><p>“Items/collections that come with their own (usually external grant) funding are prioritized over those that don’t.” </p></blockquote>
 <blockquote><p>“The criteria for choosing to proceed with including or digitizing a requested item/collection have to do with our infrastructure and capacity to do so rather than a philosophical reason to preserve or promote access to the materials.”</p></blockquote>

-<h4>Does an individual or committee make the final decision?</h4>

-<p><strong>Summary:</strong> A majority of respondents indicate that selection and digitization decisions are made by individuals, not by appointed committees. </p>

-<blockquote><p>“The matching of projects to capacity happens by the Director of all the curators and the AUL for Collections.”</p></blockquote>
-<blockquote><p>“A member or members of Special Collections and Archives (SCA) review the request.
-Typically whichever staff member is contacted first will bring in the other two full-time staff of SCA to discuss, but sometimes a single staff member will determine suitability of collection for accessioning.”</p></blockquote>
-<blockquote><p>“We moved from a committee who would review proposals from curators and assess based on certain criteria (preservation, scholarship, etc.) to being proactive.”</p></blockquote>
-<blockquote><p>“Requests are routed to the Assistant Deans for Distinctive Collections and Digital Initiatives & Discovery Services to determine feasibility.”</p></blockquote>

 <h4>Is the selection process based on any specific priorities?</h4>

 <p><strong>Summary:</strong> Selections are prioritized by appraised value, fragility or rarity of materials, and materials that are already part of the institution’s collections, and most institutions are not actively seeking new materials.
 Many collection agendas are dictated by Collection Development Policies that reflect physical collections and do not stand on their own as born-digital or digital only collection policies - the decision process for selection is either not documented more granularly than at the institution level, or we need to specify more granular selection practices.</p>